pburkholder/pburkholder-dev/pages/choir23.md

 ---
 layout: page
-title: CP Choir /& Friends Party - 1/27/23
+title: Worthy is the choir...
 meta_description: |
   2023 choir party information
 permalink: /party
 section: about
 ---

+> Worthy is the choir
+> That hath sung
+> At K. C.
+> And again,
+> Again, in January

+> To receive wassail
+> and chips
+> and salsa
+> and games
+> and laughter
+> and singing
+> and blessing.

 ### What

-Choir and friends party: Drinks, snacks, karaoke (maybe), firepit (weather permitting), games, and **great company**!
+Choir and friends party!

+Drinks, snacks, karaoke (maybe), firepit (weather permitting), games, and **great company**!

 ### When and where